 - and other programs/services

-If you or someone you know are being hurt and need assistance, Contact Casey.
+If you or someone you know are being hurt and need assistance, Contact Samantha.
 All services are confidential and free of charge.

 Domestic violence was once seen as a private matter, a family issue, and something that victims should be ashamed of.
 We now know that domestic violence doesn’t just impact the victim, but rather family, friends, and others around both the abuser and the victim.
 This is an issue that affects the whole community, not just an individual.
 As a community, we strive to support victims and hold abusers accountable for their actions.

-If you are interested in attending or have any questions please contact Casey Kasper.
+If you are interested in attending or have any questions please contact Samantha Hickok.

 Who is eligible for services?